fasiha/ebisu/README.md

 With `successes`, `total`, and `q0`, Ebisu can handle a rich range of quiz results robustly and quantitatively.

 This update function is what performs the full Bayesian analysis to estimate a new “`wmax`”, the final leaky integrator’s weight.
 An important part of Bayesian analysis is your prior belief on what this value should be, before you’ve looked at the data (the actual quiz results).
 You can provide `wmaxPrior`, a 2-tuple \\((α, β)\\) representing the Beta distribution (we follow [Wikipedia](https://en.wikipedia.org/wiki/Beta_distribution)’s definition) representing your prior for this weight.
 This is optional—if you don’t provide `wmaxPrior`, we will find the highest-variance Beta distribution that implies a halflife equal to the student’s *maximum* inter-quiz interval.
-In practice, this works well, and follows Lindsey, et al. ([DOI](https://journals.sagepub.com/doi/pdf/10.1177/0956797613504302), [academic copy](https://home.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/LindseyShroyerPashlerMozer2014Published.pdf), [local copy](./LindseyShroyerPashlerMozer2014Published.pdf)) in applying “a bias that additional study in a given time window helps, but has logarithmically diminishing returns” (2014).
+In practice, this works well, and follows Lindsey, et al. (see [bibliography](#bibliography)) in applying “a bias that additional study in a given time window helps, but has logarithmically diminishing returns” (2014).
 (Lindsey, et al., is the same team those MCM (multiscale context model) NIPS 2009 paper I cite above as the core inspiration for Ebisu.)

 As with other functions above, `updateRecall` also accepts `now`, milliseconds since the Unix epoch.